dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 **Enum can't be extended from other classes (cause all enums are implicitly extended from `java.lang.Enum`, yet it can implement interfaces).
 Class can't be extended from enum (cause all enums are implicitly final).

-Unlike a regular class in enum's constructor you can't access non-final static fields
+Unlike a regular class in enum's constructor you can't access non-final static fields.
+This is because `enum` constructor called before all `static` fields have been initialized, so to avoid partial initialization we have such rule.
 ```java
 enum Days{
     SAT("Sat"),